Menu

 Briana James

 Bri is an illustrator (who writes) for kids and food people.
 She is known for her vibrant and joyful visual narratives which celebrate both ancestral wisdom and everyday life.
-She’s been featured in The New York Times, Inc. Magazine, Edible East Bay, and Eater, among others.
+She has been featured in The New York Times, Inc. Magazine, Edible East Bay, and Eater, among others.
+By day, she is an Assistant Editor at Clarkson Potter, supporting and acquiring for the Cookbook and Culture & Gift teams.
 Bri lives in Oakland, California with her partner, kiddo, cairn terrier, and trio of chickens.
 You can find her online at brijames.com and on instagram @artish.reader.

 Past recipients: